drexel-game-devs/Project_Folder/README.md

     Player Assets:

-        Player.py - Contains code for the Player class.
+        Player_Assets.py - contains the Player and Controller Classes.
+Player class now accounts for boundaries

         Setup.py - a "skeleton script" that contains basic code for setting up a display in pygame.